Random attractors for stochastic porous media equations perturbed by space-time linear multiplicative noise: Setup and main results

 \end{lemma}

-In the proof of existence of random attractors we can replace $\mcD$-omega-limit-compactness by $\mcD$-asymptotic compactness due to the following observation \begin{lemma} Let $\vp$ be a $\mcD$-asymptotically compact, quasi-$\tau$-continuous RDS on the Banach space $X$ endowed with a Hausdorff topology $\tau$ that is weaker than the norm topology.
-Further assume that there is a bounded $\mcD$-absorbing set $F$.
-Then $\Omega(B,\o)$ is a nonempty, compact, invariant set for each $B \in \mcD$, $B \ne \emptyset$, $\o \in \O$. \end{lemma} If we work with the weaker notion of absorption occuring only $\P$-a.s.\ then invariance in Lemma \ref{lemma:as_cmp_o_limit_2} is satisfied only crudely.
-That is $\vp(t,\o)\O(B,\o)=\O(B,\t_t\o)$ on a $\P$-zero that may depend on $t$.
-In the proof of the existence of random attractors this obstacle can be resolved by a ``perfection`` result proving that there is an indistinguishable, perfectly invariant modification of $\O(B,\o)$.
+In the proof of existence of random attractors we can replace $\mcD $-omega-limit-compactness by $\mcD$-asymptotic compactness due to the following observation \begin{lemma} Let $\vp$ be a $\mcD$-asymptotically compact, quasi-$\tau$-continuous RDS on the Banach space $X$ endowed with a Hausdorff topology $\tau$ that is weaker than the norm topology.
+Further assume that there is a bounded $\mcD$-attracting set~$F$.
+Then $\Omega(B,\omega)$ is a nonempty, compact, invariant set for each $B \in\mcD$, $B \ne\varnothing$, $\omega \in\O$. \end{lemma} If we work with the weaker notion of absorption occurring only $\P $-a.s., then invariance in Lemma \ref{lemmaascmpolimit2} is satisfied only crudely.
+That is $\vp(t,\omega)\O(B,\omega)=\O(B,\t _t\omega)$ on a $\P$-zero that may depend on $t$.
+In the proof of the existence of random attractors this obstacle can be resolved by a ``perfection'' result proving that there is an indistinguishable, perfectly invariant modification of $\O(B,\omega)$.

-With these preparations it is easy to see that the proof of \cite[Theorem 4.1]{LG08} can be modified so that only quasi-$\tau$-continuity and asymptotic compactness with respect to the universe of all bounded deterministic sets has to be assumed. \\ In our case the universe of absorbed sets will be much larger than just deterministic bounded sets.
-This allows to drop the assumption of ergodicity of the underlying metric dynamical system.
+With these preparations it is easy to see that the proof of \cite{LG08}, Theorem 4.1, can be modified so that only quasi-$\tau $-continuity and asymptotic compactness with respect to the universe of all bounded deterministic sets has to be assumed.

+In our case the universe of absorbed sets will be much larger than just deterministic bounded sets.
+This allows us to drop the assumption of ergodicity of the underlying metric dynamical system.
 In conclusion we obtain the following: \begin{theorem} Let $\vp$ be a quasi-$\tau$-continuous RDS on a Banach space $X$, where $\tau$ is a Hausdorff topology that is weaker than the norm topology.
-Then $\vp$ has a $\mcD$-random attractor iff \begin{enumerate} \item $\vp$ has a bounded $\mcD$-absorbing random set $F \in \mcD$. \item $\vp$ is $\mcD$-asymptotically compact in $X$. \end{enumerate} \end{theorem}
+Then $\vp$ has a $\mcD$-random attractor if and only if: \begin{longlist}[(ii)] \item[(i)] $\vp$ has a bounded $\mcD$-attracting random set $F \in \mcD$. \item[(ii)] $\vp$ is $\mcD$-asymptotically compact in $X$. \end{longlist} \end{theorem}